NMSU FWCE Mission

-The mission of the Department of Fish, Wildlife and Conservation Ecology at New Mexico State University is to use traditional and emerging scientific methods to prepare students to become competent professionals and to understand the ecology of fish and wildlife and apply this knowledge to their conservation and management.
-Particular attention is placed on research issues that reflect the unique floral and faunal assemblages and ecosystems of New Mexico and the arid Southwest.
+The mission of the Department of Fish, Wildlife and Conservation Ecology at New Mexico State University is to prepare students to become competent professionals that use traditional and emerging scientific methods, and apply this knowledge to the conservation and management of fish and wildlife.
+Particular attention is placed on research that solves complex natural resource problems in New Mexico, the Southwest and elsewhere.

-To provide a rigorous education for undergraduates that adequately prepares them to enter the professional workforce or graduate school.
+providing a rigorous education for undergraduates that adequately prepares them to enter the professional workforce or graduate school.

-To provide continuing education opportunities for resource professionals.
+Providing continuing education opportunities for resource professionals.

-To be a leader in responding to emerging fish and wildlife-related needs.
+Being a leader in responding to emerging fish and wildlife-related needs.